-- Pat dry the pork roast and place in a plastic container or freezer bag big enough to hold it plus some liquid.
+- Pat dry the pork roast and prepare a plastic container or freezer bag big enough to hold it plus some liquid.

 - Squeeze the juice from the orange, lime and lemon.
 Crush or finely chop the garlic and thinly slice the onion.
 Mix the juices with rest of ingredients (dry or fresh oregano, cumin, salt, garlic, onion and pepper) in the container/bag.

 - Add the pork into the marinade and turn or seal the bag and shake a little to cover all over.
 Leave the pork to marinade overnight in the fridge, ideally turning at least once.

 - When ready to cook, bring the pork out of the fridge ahead of time - around 30-60min - to allow it to come to room temperature.
 Preheat the oven to 325F/ 160C.